RoquetteTenreiro/Yield.Mapping/YM.md

 Field <- st_read("Yield.36.shp")
 ```

-Yield components are calculated and yield is estimated according to a simplification of the Reitz and Kutzbach.
+The yield components are calculated and yield is estimated according to a simplification of the Reitz and Kutzbach.
 (1996)' equation.
 The Wheat Volumetric Mass (WVM) corresponds to the grain density (mv) previously introduced.
 The Cutting Width Factor (CWF) is set, in this case we use the head width of the harvester Fendt PLI C 5275.

 ```{r}
 # Wheat Volumetric Mass (kg/L)